arvados/arvados/doc/user/api-tokens.md

 Log in, if you haven't done that already.

 Click the "API tokens" link.

+> Need to indicate that "API Tokens" is underneath "Access"

 At the top of the "API tokens" page, you will see a few lines like this.